Working papers

 Access to Pensions, Old-Age Support, and Child Investment in China (with Albert Park)

-Forthcoming, Journal of Human Resources
+Accepted, Journal of Human Resources

 Selected work in progress